Ultimate BEV guide: every pure-electric car and SUV you can buy in New Zealand

 MG ZS EV

-Burgeoning Chinese brand MG was already set to make a big impression in NZ, but the Government's Clean Car Discount propelled the ZS EV to stardom.
 It was launched not only as the cheapest BEV you can buy, but the cheapest plug-in car full stop at $48,990.
 With the $8625 Discount applied, the original ZS EV was mainstream family-car money at just over $40k.

-There's now a facelifted ZS EV on the way, with a 6kWh-larger battery (51kWh) and range increased by 60km to 320km.
-MG has managed to keep the entry price under $50k for the new Excite version, although those wanting a closer match to the specification of the outgoing car will want to go for the $52,990 Essence.
+There's now a facelifted ZS EV, with a 6kWh-larger battery (51kWh) and range increased by 60km to 320km.

 Related Cars